 As a general principle, Turkish legal entities that do not generate foreign currency income are prohibited from borrowing foreign currency loans from banks and financial institutions.
-This prohibition will not be applicable in certain cases - for example, if the borrower is a bank, a public authority or a financial institution, or if the borrower has the loan balance of at least USD15 million on the date of utilisation, or, most notably, if the borrower is a Turkish special purpose vehicle that is incorporated solely to purchase the shares of a company.
-The form of the special purpose vehicles (ie, whether these companies should be incorporated as holding companies) is yet to be clarified.
+This prohibition will not be applicable in certain cases, such as:

+- if the borrower is a bank, a public authority or a financial institution; - if the borrower has a loan balance of at least USD15 million on the date of utilisation; or - most notably, if the borrower is a Turkish special purpose vehicle that is incorporated solely to purchase the shares of a company.